yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 * What is the current team composition like?
 * What opportunities are available to switch roles?
 How does this work?
 * Two senior team members disagree over a technical issue.
 How do you handle it?
-* Have you managed a poor performer at some point in your career before?.
+* Have you managed a poor performer at some point in your career before?
 What did you do and how did it work?
 * Where do you spend more of your time, high performers or low performers?
 * Sometimes there's a trade-off between what's best for one of your team members and what's best for the team.
 Give an example of how you handled this and why.
 * Give an example of a time you faced a difficult mentoring/coaching challenge.
 What did you do and why?